olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 ### Bitcoin How

 Another major innovation behind Bitcoin was to prevent double-spending.
-As the world moves more towards an electronic world, the problem of double spending was yet to be solved.
+As money is moving to a more digital world, the problem of double spending was yet to be solved (without the need of a third party).
 For example:

 - If you have 100 dollars online, you shouldn't be allowed to send $100 to your friend Alice.
 Then send another $100 to your friend Bob.